• Skip to main content

 Prepare for Emergencies

 For example, if you already have three months’ worth of expenses saved and you lose your job, looking over your budget and knowing where your money is spent will give you a snapshot of the things you can cancel or cut out.
-Cutting the things you overspend on will help you stretch that three months’ worth of emergency funds to possibly five or six months instead of three.
+Cutting the things you overspend on will help you stretch that three months’ worth of emergency funds to five or six months instead of three.

 Preparing for emergencies will help you plan for unexpected costs that may pop up.